Vivienne Medrano

-Vivienne Medrano (born October 28, 1992), also known by her online alias VivziePop, is an American animator, illustrator, comic creator and voice actress.
-She is best known as the creator of the adult animated series Hazbin Hotel and Helluva Boss.
+Vivienne Medrano (born October 28, 1992), also known by her online alias VivziePop, is an American YouTuber, animator, writer, director, and producer.
+She is best known as the creator of the musical television series Hazbin Hotel and Helluva Boss.
+She also created the webcomic ZooPhobia.

 Career

 Early work

-Prior to joining YouTube, Medrano did assistant work on a thesis horror comedy film by Zach Bellissimo titled Blanderstein, in 2011.
+Prior to joining YouTube, Medrano did assistant work on a thesis horror comedy film by Zach Bellissimo titled Blenderstein, in 2011.

+Before launching her current channel "VivziePop", Medrano launched her first channel, "xZoOPhobiAx", which features animatics for ZooPhobia.

 Medrano launched her YouTube channel under the screen name "VivziePop" in 2012, building a dedicated online audience, who enjoyed her fanwork and original creations.
-In 2013, she started a webcomic titled ZooPhobia, which ultimately ran until 2016, ending so that she could find more time to develop Hazbin Hotel.
-Medrano directed her first short animated film, titled "Son of 666" in 2013.
-Medrano released her fourth year thesis film entitled "Timber" in 2014, for which she won a Dusty Award in "Outstanding Achievement in Character Animation".
-Medrano named the film after the song by Pitbull and Kesha, and its score had homages to the song as well.
+Also in 2012, she started a webcomic titled ZooPhobia, which ran until 2016, ending so that she could find more time to develop Hazbin Hotel.
+Medrano directed her first short animated film, titled The Son of 666 in 2013.
+Medrano released her fourth year thesis film entitled "Timber" in 2014, for which she won a Dusty Award in Outstanding Achievement in Character Animation.
+Medrano named the film after the song of the same name by Pitbull and Kesha, and its score contained homages to the song as well.
 In October 2014, she released an animated music video for the song "Die Young" by Kesha, which accumulated over 50 million views by October 2019.
 As a result, she became "relatively well-known" online for her animation and artwork, some of which she shared on her channel.
+In September 2025, Medrano said she would love to develop the world of "Timber" in the future, adding she has "projects that are...in my head that I would love to work on.
+It’s just about finding the time."

 Medrano received a Bachelor in Fine Arts and graduated from School of Visual Arts in August 2014.
 She worked as a freelance animator for two years.
-She continued to work on her webcomic ZooPhobia until 2016, when she ended it in order to focus her attention on Hazbin Hotel.
-Hazbin Hotel would be crowdfunded through Patreon, allowing her to hire a small team and collaborate with specialists so the show would have a "high production value".
-It also allowed her to create merchandise for the show, thus leading to more funds.
+She continued to work on her webcomic ZooPhobia until 2016 when she ended it to focus her attention on Hazbin Hotel.
+Hazbin Hotel would be crowdfunded through Patreon.